markdecl/sudoku-project/README.md

 I was keen to practise my skills in HTML, CSS, and JS through completing an independent project.
 So I built a Sudoku game that runs in-browser, complete with basic gameplay, a new game generator, and 'Hint' and 'AutoSolve' features powered by a backtracking algorithm.

+I was curious to see how I could implement a backtracking algorithm and a tree data structure.

 ## Demo:

 ### Basic gameplay on the interface